 You also need to consider what kind of charging setup you need in your own home.
 Will a slow level one charger that plugs into a regular outlet be good enough, or will you need to upgrade to a more expensive level two charger that would become a semi-permanent part of your garage?
 Also, if you ever need to travel a greater distance than the range of your EV allows, will you need to rent a car?

-Depending on your driving needs, expenses like these can add up — not to mention that even after incentives, EVs are generally more expensive than similarly sized and equipped gas-powered cars.
+Depending on your driving needs, expenses like these can add up — not to mention that even after incentives, electric vehicles are generally more expensive than similarly sized and equipped gas-powered cars.
 The question of whether you would save any money in the long run by springing for an EV will require some math that factors in your unique driving habits.

 Look at the warranty